dewarian/progressive-web-apps-2021/README.md

 - Caching the detailpages and images
   - Currently it doesn't cache the detailpages and thus not update the cache to potentionally navigate through the application.
   - Images that are requested over the network aren't cached on fetch.
+- Lazy loading, this way only the content within the viewport loads and when scrolling the rest.

 ## INSTALLATION